MuckRock/sidekick/README.md

 make web
 ```

-The server will launch at `http://localhost:3000`.
+The auto-reloading server will launch at `http://localhost:3000`.

 The frontend assumes the backend is running on port 5000.
 You can change the server URL in the `frontend` directory by modifying `.env`.